 After your interview, the local department will send you a notice.
-If you do not qualify for FSP benefits, the notice will provide the reason.
-If you qualify for benefits, the notice will explain how much food supplement benefits you will get.
-It will also tell you how many months you can get food supplement benefits before you must reapply.
+If you do not qualify for SNAP benefits, the notice will provide the reason.
+If you qualify for benefits, the notice will explain how much SNAP benefits you will get.
+It will also tell you how many months you can get SNAP benefits before you must reapply.

-If the office finds that you are eligible, you should get your food supplement benefits no later than 30 days from the date you first applied, unless you qualify for faster service.
+If the office finds that you are eligible, you should get your SNAP benefits no later than 30 days from the date you first applied, unless you qualify for faster service.
 If you have no income (or very little income) for the month and you need help right away, you may qualify for Expedite Food Supplement benefits within 7-days.
-Food Supplement Program benefits are issued to households on an electronic benefit transfer (EBT) card, called the Independence Card.
+Supplemental Nutrition Assistance Program benefits are issued to households on an electronic benefit transfer (EBT) card, called the Independence Card.
 You use this card to buy your food.

 USDA Nondiscrimination Statement

 This institution is prohibited from discriminating on the basis of race, color, national origin, disability, age, sex and in some cases religion or political beliefs.

 The U.S. Department of Agriculture also prohibits discrimination based on race, color, national origin, sex, religious creed, disability, age, political beliefs or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.